Microsoft Compiled HTML Help

-Microsoft Compiled HTML Help (CHM) is a Microsoft proprietary online help format, consisting of a collection of HTML pages, an index and other navigation tools.
+Microsoft Compiled HTML Help (CHM) (Note: An initialism of "Compiled Help Module".) is a Microsoft proprietary online help format, consisting of a collection of HTML pages, an index and other navigation tools.
 The files are compressed and deployed in a binary format with the extension .CHM.
 The format was intended to succeed Microsoft WinHelp.

 Although the format was designed by Microsoft, it has been successfully reverse-engineered and is now supported by many document viewers.

 History

 CHM was introduced as the successor to Microsoft WinHelp with the release of Windows 95 OSR 2.5.
 Within the Windows NT family, the CHM file support is introduced in Windows NT 4.0 and is still supported in Windows 11.